Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 The participant state docs show all the available fields.

-For sorting, you can build your own comparators, and sort participants based on your own criteria.
-The StreamVideo SDK provides a set of comparators that you can use as building blocks, or create your own ones as needed.
+You can build your own comparators and sort participants based on your criteria for sorting.
+The StreamVideo SDK provides a set of comparators you can use as building blocks or create your own as needed.

 swift